Syarmine/sql-masterclass/SQL Fundamentals/README.md

 # SQL Fundamentals for Analyst and Data Analyst

-This site is curated for my SQL Fundamentals for Analyst and Data Analyst.
+This site is curated for my SQL Fundamentals for Analyst and Data Analyst sharing session.
 It contains several references that I find useful across over the internet.
 While it is not an exhaustive list, there are several links I find it high-yield and extremely useful for beginners in learning SQL.

 🎯 What'll you get from this session: